indiesquidge/sales_engine_js/README.md

 ```

 Here, we cannot simply just pass in `this` when we call `new Merchant()` because
-we are inside of a callback function that was passed to `map`.
+we are inside of a callback function that was passed to `map`, and that callback
+is one passing the arguments from a completely different scope.
 Instead, we must
 save the binding we want to a variable and use that.

 ```javascript